weaksloth/weaksloth/README.md

+# It's never too late to learn.

-- 👋 Hi, I’m @sloths98
+- 👋 Hi, I’m @weaksloth, I want to be better~
-- 👀 I’m interested in bigdata base construction,make bigdata easier。
+- 👀 I’m interested in bigdata base construction,which make bigdata easier。
-- 🌱 I’m currently learning calcite but it's hard for me
+- 🌱 I’m currently learning calcite
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 sloths98/sloths98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.